HISTORY

 Who we are

 The Exeter Spitfires are run by a small team of passionate baseball fans.
-Some of us play while some take on other none playing roles during games but we are all united by our desire to provide the oppotunity for everyone to enjoy baseball and softball.
+Some of us play while some take on other non playing roles during games but we are all united by our desire to provide the opportunity for everyone to enjoy baseball and softball.

 Find out more about the people behind the scenes here.